Chenyb939/ProteinOpt/README.md

 ProteinOpt is designed to assist researchers in conveniently and swiftly conducting protein stability optimization operations using local resources.
 ProteinOpt offers four distinct protein optimization methods, including:

-1. **Point Mutation Scanning**: In Point Mutation Scanning, the aim is to identify amino acids that, when subjected to single-point saturation mutagenesis, result in the most significant reduction in sequence energy.
+1. **Point Mutation Scanning**: Point Mutation Scanning identifies the seed residues by recording the amino acid with the most reduced energy in the sequence during single-point saturation mutations.
+During the single-point saturation mutation, ProteinOpt refrains from recording any information regarding the energy reduction associated with cysteine (C) to ensure that there is no substantial alteration to the protein structure.
 Subsequently, a multi-point mutation method is used to find the most stable protein conformation based on these identified amino acids.

+2. **Supercharge**: Supercharge focuses on mutating polar amino acids within the input protein to find the lowest/highest electrostatic potential.
+After running Supercharge protocol, there will be two types of result files.
+One is the **reference file** that records which amino acids can increase or decrease the electrostatic potential of the input protein, and the other is the **mutated protein file**.
+During multi-point mutation approach, you can choose which result to use for optimization based on your needs.
+When using the reference file, the system has a larger search space and higher randomness.
+When using the mutated protein file, the system has shorter running time and more conservative results.

-2. **RosettaVIP**: RosettaVIP calculates protein cavities within the input protein and fills them with mutations.
+3. **RosettaVIP**: RosettaVIP calculates protein cavities within the input protein and fills them with mutations.
 It employs a multi-point mutation approach based on these mutated amino acids to search for the most stable protein conformation.

-3. **Supercharge**: Supercharge focuses on mutating polar amino acids within the input protein to find the lowest/highest electrostatic potential.
-It then utilizes a multi-point mutation approach based on the mutated amino acids to discover the most stable protein conformation.

-4. **Manually Specified Seed Residues**: Manually Specified Seed Residues involves mutating amino acids that are either recorded in wet lab experiments or manually marked.
-It employs a multi-point mutation approach to discover the most stable protein conformation.
+4. **Manually Specified Seed Residues**: Manually Specified Seed Residuescan can be selected based on experimental records and literature references to determine the amino acids that need to be mutated.
+ProteinOpt can utilize these residues for multi-point mutation methods to discover the most stable protein conformation.

 ## Installation